Operation Lumberjack: Aftermath

 Operation Lumberjack succeeded in clearing the Rhine north of Mosel of effective German forces.
 The Allies destroyed four corps of the German 15th and 7th Armies.
 The capture of the bridge at Remagen was an unexpected bonus that advanced the timetable for crossing the Rhine.
 Patton and Bradley were able to move up their scheduled crossings of the Rhine.

 General Albert Kesselring described the battle as the "Crime of Remagen.
 It broke the front along the Rhine."
 Hermann Göring said that the capture of the bridge "made a long defense impossible."
-Major General Carl Wagener, chief of staff to Field Marshall Walter Model, said that capturing the bridge signaled the end of the war for the Germans:
+Major General Carl Wagener, chief of staff to Field Marshal Walter Model, said that capturing the bridge signaled the end of the war for the Germans:

 The Remagen affair caused a great stir in the German Supreme Command.
 Remagen should have been considered a basis for termination of the war.
 Remagen created a dangerous and unpleasant abscess within the last German defenses, and it provided an ideal springboard for the coming offensive east of the Rhine.
 The Remagen bridgehead made the other crossing of the Rhine a much easier task for the enemy.
 Furthermore, it tired German forces which should have been resting to withstand the next major assault.

 In popular culture

 The battle was depicted in the novel The Bridge at Remagen by Ken Hechler, which was later adapted into the film of the same name.

-The battle acts as the finale of the video game Call of Duty: WWII, though the details in game are not historically accurate.
+The battle acts as the finale of the video game Call of Duty: WWII, titled “The Rhine”, which is set on the first day of the battle.